RateCity.com.au

 One of the simplest ways to make money from a property investment is to collect rent from your tenants.
 If you receive more in rental income than you spend on your property, then you’ve achieved a positive rental yield.

-A “good” rental yield can be hard to pin down exactly, though yields of 2 to 4 per cent are generally considered low, and yields between 8 and 10 per cent are considered high.
+A “good” rental yield can be hard to pin down exactly, though yields of 2% to 4% are generally considered low, and yields between 8% and 10% are considered high.

-Keep in mind that you may need to count the rents from your investment property as income when completing your tax.
+Keep in mind that you’ll likely need to include the rent from your investment property as income when completing your tax.
 That said, you can also claim some investment property expenses as deductions on your tax returns, including interest charges on your investment mortgage.

 If you end up spending more on your investment property than you receive in rental income, this negative gearing can reduce your total income, which could have some tax benefits – contact a tax accountant and/or the ATO to learn more.